ERHUTUZI123/ERHUTUZI123/README.md

 # Welcome to My GitHub Profile! 👋

 Hi there!
-I'm a first-year Mathematics student at the **University of Waterloo** with a passion for app development, game development, machine learning and exploring many other innovative technologies.
+I'm a second-year Statistics student at the **University of Waterloo** with a passion for app development, game development, machine learning and exploring many other innovative technologies.
 I thrive on solving complex problems and turning ideas into reality through code.

 ## What I Do 💻
 - **Backend Development**: I have a strong foundation in backend development, building scalable and efficient systems.